moinsen-dev/vscode_extension_pubspec_master/prd.md

 ### Vision

-**Pubspec Master** is an open-source VS Code extension that revolutionizes Flutter/Dart monorepo management.
+**Moinsen Pubspec Master** is an open-source VS Code extension that revolutionizes Flutter/Dart monorepo management.
 It provides a unified dashboard, interactive dependency visualization, guided migration tools, and intelligent version synchronization—bringing the sophistication of JavaScript's Nx/Lerna ecosystem to Flutter developers.

+> **Part of the Moinsen Ecosystem:** This extension integrates with [Moinsen Pub](https://moinsen.pub) for teams that need private package hosting, automated maintenance, and enterprise-grade dependency management.

 ### Key Value Propositions